ZhenWang-Jen/Ras-Signaling/README.md

 ### Task (T):
 My goal is to create an interactive website of Ras Signaling that would help the project publication by saving researchers/pubilshers' time to navigate the project instead of reading through the long paper.
 ### Action (A):
+I design a new web page to by studying online libraries for web design, such as GOJS, a JavaScript library for implementing custom interactive diagrams and data visualizations (ref. https://gojs.net/latest/index.html).
+However, it doesn't work well for this project because it requires high-level customization.

 # The goal of this project is to convert an existing pdf into an interactive websites with dragable and clickable noeds, various types of links and other functionalities.
  so
-I designed a new promotional packet to go with the rate sheet and compared the benefits of The Review circulation with other ad media in the area.
+a new promotional packet to go with the rate sheet and compared the benefits of The Review circulation with other ad media in the area.
 I also set-up a special training session for the account executives with a School of Business Administration professor who discussed competitive selling strategies.